 (e) All rights relating to the Landlord-Tenant relationship under any law, ordinance or statute, to the extent that they might limit Landlord's right to cause the distrained goods to be sold, Tenant now specifically and knowingly authorizes Landlord to sell any goods distrained for rent at a public auction sale to be held at any time at least seven (7) days after that distraint without appraisement and condemnation of the goods, but upon five (5) days' notice to Tenant of the date, place and terms of sale, including Landlord's right to purchase all or any of the property.

-(f) If the Fee Owner's Property, the Building or the Project is located in Pennsylvania, the right to any notices to quit as may be specified by the Landlord and Tenant Act of Pennsylvania, Act of April 6, 1951, as amended, or any similar or successor provision of law, and agrees that the notice provided for in this Lease shall be sufficient or if no such notice is provided that ten (10) days' notice shall be sufficient in either or any such case.
+.

 XVII.
 NOTICES.
 Any notice or consent required to be given by or on behalf of either party to the other shall be given in writing and mailed by certified mail or by overnight courier service which provides a receipt, at the addresses stated in Article I(M), of this Lease, or at such other address as may be specified, from time to time, by notice in the manner herein set forth.
 Notices shall be deemed given upon actual receipt or first rejection.